 Without knowing the full story our guesses at how to narrow the customer expectation gap are just that, guesses.
 However, Ebuyer could have explored the below options:

-Before you start cracking on with optimising your processes to reduce the customer expectation and reality gap, there’s one overriding rule that needs to permeate everything you do.
+Before you start cracking on with optimizing your processes to reduce the customer expectation and reality gap, there’s one overriding rule that needs to permeate everything you do: Be honest.

 Most expectations are inflated thanks to over the top claims and grandiose brags.
 Ensure that what you say you’re offering really is what the user is going to get.

 Are you the best service in the city?
 Who says so and what’s the proof?
 Can you guarantee delivery in 24 hours or did you just include that after reading it can help increase conversions?

 There’s a real temptation to lie simply because such imposing terms make a bigger impact, but they do you no favours when it comes to customer service.

 If you’re honest, the number of people who can complain when you don’t provide what you’ve promised will be drastically reduced.
 You’ll have fewer negative social reviews, a more succinct marketing campaign but most importantly, a happier customer base.